The Iron Giant: Signature Edition

 A remastered and extended cut of the film, named the Signature Edition, was shown in one-off screenings across the United States and Canada on September 30, 2015, and October 4, 2015.
-The edition is approximately two minutes longer than the original cut, and features a brief scene with Annie and Dean and the sequence of the Giant's dream.
+The edition is approximately two minutes longer than the original cut, and features a brief scene with Annie and Dean in the cafe and the Giant's dream sequence.
 Both scenes were storyboarded by Bird during the production on the original film, but could not be finished due to time and budget constraints.
 Before they were fully completed for this new version, they were presented as deleted storyboard sequences on the 2004 DVD bonus features.
-They were animated in 2015 by Duncan Studio, which employed several animators that worked on the original film.
+They were animated in 2015 by Duncan Studio, which employed several animators that worked on the original film, under Bird's supervision.
 The film's Signature Edition was released on DVD and for digital download on February 16, 2016, with an official Blu-ray release of this cut following on September 6.
 Along with the additional scenes, it also showcases abandoned ideas that were not initially used due to copyright reasons, specifically a nod to Disney via a Tomorrowland commercial, which was also a reference to his then-recently released film of the same name, and a reference regarding the film being shot with CinemaScope cameras.

 On March 14, 2016, coinciding with the release of the Signature Edition, it was announced that The Art of the Iron Giant would be written by Ramin Zahed and published by Insight Editions, featuring concept art and other materials from the film.